ebjornset/DryGen/docs/verbs/mermaid-class-diagram-from-json-schema.md

 |--schema-file-format||byextension / json / yaml|What format should be used when reading the schema file?
 'ByExtension' (default) treats files with extension 'yaml' or 'yml' as yaml, others as json.
 Use 'Yaml' or 'Json' to force the format explicitly.|
 |--tree-shaking-roots||List of string|A list of regular expressions for types to keep as roots when tree shaking the resulting diagram.|

-{% include notification.html
+{% include notification.html status="is-dark"
-message="You can always get information about this verb's options by running the command `dry-gen mermaid-class-diagram-from-json-schema --help`."
+message="You can always get information about this verb's options by running the command

+`dry-gen mermaid-class-diagram-from-json-schema --help`."
 %}
 ## Options file template
 Here is a template for an options file for 'mermaid-class-diagram-from-json-schema'.